-2.86 Shoreham Harbour Regeneration Area is identified in this Local Plan as a broad location for change (see Policies Map).
-To maximise the opportunities offered by this diverse waterfront location the Council is working as part of the 'Shoreham Harbour Regeneration Partnership' (iointly with Brighton & Hove City Council, West Sussex County Council and the Shoreham Port Authority) to prepare a Joint Area Action Plan (JAAP) to guide the revitalisation of the area.
-The JAAP will contain detailed proposals as to how the area could be developed up to 2031 and a planning framework to guide investment and delivery.
-Approximately 1,100 new dwellings and 16,000 sqm of employment generating uses are promoted within the Shoreham Harbour Regeneration Area within Adur District during the plan period to 2031.
-In addition, up to 550 new dwellings could be delivered beyond the plan period on the north side of the Brighton Road (A259) once sites become available and new development on the south side is sufficiently underway.
+2.88 Shoreham Harbour Regeneration Area is identified in this Local Plan as a broad location for change (see Policies Map).
+To maximise the opportunities offered by this diverse waterfront location the Council is working as part of the 'Shoreham Harbour Regeneration Partnership' (jointly with Brighton & Hove City Council, West Sussex County Council and the Shoreham Port Authority) to prepare a Joint Area Action Plan (JAAP) to guide the revitalisation of the area.
+The JAAP will contain detailed proposals as to how the area could be developed up to 2032 and a planning framework to guide investment and delivery.
+A minimum of 1,100 new dwellings (in the Western Harbour Arm) and a minimum of 16,000 sqm of employment generating uses (12,000 sqm in the Western Harbour Arm and 4,000sqm in Southwick Waterfront) are promoted within the Shoreham Harbour Regeneration Area in Adur District during the plan period to 2032.